nabostylisten/nabostylisten/docs/business/authentication-system.md

    - User automatically logged in
    - Redirected to intended destination or dashboard
    - Profile fully populated with registration data
+   - **Welcome email sent automatically** with onboarding guidance and platform tips

 **Development Signup Enhancement:**